Table of Contents

 It’s considered to have incredible trout fishing but you don’t have to be a fisherman to enjoy it.
 You can drive up to the edge of the lake and walk the flat looped path, weather barring.
 Also, the Convict Lake Resort has a classic steakhouse restaurant that’s known for its martini bar, if you’re in search of a comforting place to eat.

 We’ve already written about how Mammoth Lakes is one of our favorite spots to get outdoors in California.
 It’s home to Mammoth Mountain and the Tamarack Cross Country Ski Center so you have plenty to do in the winter.

 One of the most popular sites around Mammoth Lakes is Devil’s Postpile.
 Home to one of California’s most fascinating geological formations, the “postpile” is a cliff of basalt columns that stick almost 60 feet out of the ground.
 Head there to see the postpile then, if you have time and are up for it, continue hiking to Rainbow Falls.

-The area is open roughly from June to September and you'll want to plan your visit.
+The area is open roughly from June to September and you’ll want to plan your visit.
 If you plan to drive, head there very early in the morning before the parking shuts down.
-Otherwise, you'll have to take the free shuttle from the Mammoth Mountain Adventure Center.
+Otherwise, you’ll be at the whim of the free shuttle from the Mammoth Mountain Adventure Center.